Christian Zionism: In the United States

-After the establishment of Israel
+After the founding of the State of Israel

-United States
+In the United States

 In the decades since the establishment of Israel, and especially since the 1967 Six-Day War, the most prominent American Christian supporters of Israel have come from the evangelical wing of American Protestantism.
 American evangelicalism itself underwent significant changes in the years surrounding Israel's birth, as a "new" evangelicalism led by figures like Billy Graham emerged from Protestantism and came to cultural prominence.
 It was among these new evangelicals that the contemporary movement that most commonly associated with the term "Christian Zionism" originated.

-Many new evangelicals adhered to dispensationalism or at least held beliefs inspired by it—most especially the dispensationalist understanding that Jews remained in a special covenantal relationship with God.
-Most important to the development of Christian Zionism as a movement, though, was that American evangelical leaders began building relationships with American and Israeli Jews and building institutional connections with Jewish organizations and the Israeli government itself.
-Crucial in building these relationships was a motivated coterie of American evangelicals residing in Israel, most especially the founder of the American Institute of Holy Land Studies, G. Douglas Young.
-Through his institute, Young worked to convince American Christians of their biblical duty to support the Jewish people and the Jewish state.
-He also worked as a go-between for Jewish organizations and Israeli government agencies looking to build relationships with American evangelicals.
+Many new evangelicals adhered to dispensationalism or at least, they adhered to beliefs which were inspired by it—most especially, they adhered to the dispensationalist understanding that Jews remained in a special covenantal relationship with God.
+Most important to the development of Christian Zionism as a movement, though, was the fact that American evangelical leaders began to build relationships with American and Israeli Jews and they also began to build institutional connections with Jewish organizations and the Israeli government itself.
+Crucial to the building of these relationships was a motivated coterie of American evangelicals who resided in Israel, most notably, the founder of the American Institute of Holy Land Studies, G. Douglas Young.
+Through his institute, Young worked to convince American Christians that it was their biblical duty to support the Jewish people and the Jewish state.
+He also worked as a go-between for Jewish organizations and Israeli government agencies which were seeking to build relationships with American evangelicals.
 Such activism provided the basis for the development of Christian Zionism as a movement.